Kryha/KREAd/docs/glossary.md

 #### Swap
 The swap action allows the owner of a [Character](#character-sft) to swap an [Inventory](#inventory) item for one from their wallet.
 Since only one Item per [category](#item-category) can be equipped at a time, replacing an equipped item would require two separate transaction (first unequip, then equip new item).
-The swap action combines it into a single transaction and allows users to replace an equipped item for anotherone of the same category.
+The swap action combines it into a single transaction and allows users to replace an equipped item for another one of the same category.

 A swap proposal looks like this:
 ```js